Our family was camping.

 Then they asked to sing ‘Slithery-Dee’.

-We were just getting through the first verse, wherein (good word) Megan had been eaten, when we were interrupted.
+We were just getting through the first verse, wherein (good word) Megan had been eaten.

 I should tell you, here, that our little tent trailer consists of a central square block.